shopware5/devdocs/source/designers-guide/getting-started/index.md

 Had we chosen not to use the `extends` function call, the content of the `shop-navigation.tpl` file from the inherited theme would be ignored when redering our theme, and our empty file would be used instead.

+You can find a complete guide to the template inheritance in the [Smarty 101 guide](https://developers.shopware.com/designers-guide/smarty/#template-inheritance).

 ## Template blocks
 The `Bare` theme's HTML structure is wrapped in Smarty's `block` elements.
 These block elements group the frontend components into small, isolated blocks that can be edited/overwritten individually.
 To add changes to the elements of the `Bare` theme, you __can't__ simply write code inside your file.
 To customize a block, you have to call the correct Shopware block name.